NEW ENGLAND PATRIOTS (1-0) AT NEW YORK JETS (1-0)

-RADIO: WBCN 104.1 FM is the flagship station for the Patriots Rock Radio Network.
-A complete listing of the network's stations can be found here.
-Play-by-play broadcaster Gil Santos is in his 30th season as the voice of the Patriots and will call the action along with Patriots Hall of Famer Gino Cappelletti.
-Santos and Cappelletti are celebrating their 23rd season as a broadcast tandem.
+RADIO: 98.5 FM, The Sports Hub, is the flagship station for the Patriots Radio Network.
+A complete listing of the network's 36 stations can be found here.
+Play-by-play broadcaster Gil Santos is in his 33rd season as the voice of the Patriots and will call the action along with Patriots Hall of Famer Gino Cappelletti.
+Santos and Cappelletti are celebrating their 26th season as a tandem.

 PATRIOTS-JETS QUICK HITS